siposzoltan03/Harmoney-Own/README.md

 ## The project
 This repository contains the Frontend for the website called HarMoney.
-It is a three sprint long project which aims to create a "one-pager" website that display the HarMoney web application.
+It is a three sprint long project which aims to create a "one-pager" website that displays the HarMoney web application.
 The main technologies behind are the following:
  * Node.js
  * JavaScript
  * React UI framework